How Much Does Invisalign Cost?

 As a result of that tipping, my teeth looked perfectly straight, (except for one or two), but my bite was off.

 The most expensive provider, (an orthodontist), was the only one who spoke about my bite issues.
 The dentists I visited only talked about the appearance of my teeth.

 The orthodontist described the process in detail.
 What teeth would move, how they would move, and how they would all fit together once the process was complete.

 Unfortunately, pretty teeth aren’t always functional.
 I chose the provider with experience in adjusting bites using Invisalign.

-Keep in mind that the lowest price isn’t necessarily the best price.
+Keep in mind that the lowest price for Invisalign isn’t necessarily the best price.
 After all, if your result isn’t satisfactory you’ll wish you paid more.

 Invisalign Cost: What Does Your Invisalign Payment Cover?

 So what does that big Invisalign payment cover?
 What does the price of Invisalign include?

 The initial cost covers all future visits with a trained Invisalign provider.
 Most doctors charge you per visit.
 For example, if you see the dentist for a cleaning you receive one charge.
 If you return for a filling of a cavity you’ll receive another.

 The Invisalign cost structure doesn’t work like that.
 When you undergo Invisalign treatment you pay upfront for all future work.